ivandfx/DFXWinTweaks/README.md

 ## Known issues
 - Re-enabling Telemetry causes DFX Tweaker to crash - **Working on a fix**
+- Typing letters instead of numbers leads to an instant crash - **Will be fixed later**

 ## Other languages
 DFX Tweaker is available in these languages: